airavata-courses/vulcan/README.md

 ## Setup

-- Run the following command deploy the application in the kubernetes cluster
+- Navigate to this [folder](https://github.com/airavata-courses/vulcan) and run the following command deploy the application in the Kubernetes cluster

                 kubectl apply -f kubernetes/. --recursive

-- To manually scale the application to 3 replicas run the following script file with -r as 3
+- To manually scale the application to 3 replicas run the following [kube-scale.sh](https://github.com/airavata-courses/vulcan/blob/main/kube-scale.sh) script file with -r as 3

                 sh kube-scale.sh -r 3